Career Detail

 Key Responsibilities:

-• Works with design and product engineers to ensure all products and system requirements are considered from the initial product release to the final production release.
-Designs assembly methods and procedures for new products.
+• Work with design and product engineers to ensure all products and system requirements are considered from the initial product release to the final production release.
+Design assembly methods and procedures for new products.

-• Develops and drives implementation of best practices, routines, and innovative solutions to improve safety, production rates and quality of output.
+• Develop and drive implementation of best practices, routines, and innovative solutions to improve safety, production rates and quality of output.

-• Optimizes manufacturing efficiency by analyzing and planning workflow with time study, space requirements, and equipment layout, minimize work motion, and eliminating production waste.
+• Optimize manufacturing efficiency by analyzing and planning workflow with time study, space requirements, and equipment layout, minimizing work motion, and eliminating production waste.

-• Provides engineering knowledge and technical problem-solving skill to revolve any daily production issues.
+• Provide engineering knowledge and technical problem-solving skill to resolve any daily production issues.

-• Implements and maintains process engineering instructions and standardized work instructions, including time study for all manufacturing processes.
+• Implement and maintain process engineering instructions and standardized work instructions, including time study for all manufacturing processes.

-• Develops and design tooling, equipment and production lines as needed for any production requirements.
+• Develop and design tooling, equipment and production lines as needed for any production requirements.

-• Keeps equipment operational by coordinating maintenance and repair services; establish PM to improve equipment reliability.
+• Keep equipment operational by coordinating maintenance and repair services; establish PM to improve equipment reliability.

 • Perform other duties as assigned.